Kobza

-The kobza, also called bandura is a Ukrainian folk music instrument of the lute family (Hornbostel-Sachs classification number 321.321-5+6), a relative of the Central European mandora.
+The kobza, smetimes also known as the bandura, is a Ukrainian folk music instrument of the lute family (Hornbostel–Sachs classification number 321.321-5+6), a relative of the Central European mandora.
 The term kobza however, has also been applied to a number of other Eastern European instruments distinct from the Ukrainian kobza.

 Construction

 The Ukrainian kobza was a traditionally gut-strung, lute-like stringed musical instrument with a body hewn from a single block of wood.
 Instruments with a staved assembly also exist.
 The kobza has a medium-length neck which may or may not have tied-on frets, which were usually made of gut.
-It was single-strung (sometimes also double-strung) and the strings were played with fingertips or occasionally with a plectrum threaded through a ring placed on the middle finger.
+It was single-strung and the strings were played with the fingertips or occasionally with a plectrum threaded through a ring placed on the middle finger.